liyt96/Hyperlink-Induced-Topic-Search/README.md

 # Hyperlink-Induced Topic Search
 An implementation of Hyperlink-Induced-Topic-Search (HITS) algorithm with Python 3.

-HITS ranks web pages, like Page Rank.
+HITS ranks web pages according to users' query, just like Page Rank.

 ## Usage